 The following contacts are for piracy-related organisations and websites worldwide.

-Noonsite launched a new forum for convoys and cruising in company in July 2010 - go here to access the forum.
+Noonsite has a forum for convoys and cruising in company - go here to access the forum.
 Remember when posting a message to include location and direction in the title (if a convoy, ie: north or south bound).
 It is also useful to include in your forum posting yacht details, average speed under sail and motor, details of crew, proposed route and dates, present location and a contact email address.

 There are a number of convoy related articles linked to this forum, as well as being listed below under "reports".

 Tom Sampson, who organised a 27 boat convoy in January 2010 through GOA, comments;

 "The need for a convoy as an added form of security against piracy attacks is questionable.
 When the convoy of 2010 became so large (never intended) then it was hoped that coalition forces might offer some assistance - which they did not.
 I would not advocate the use of a large convoy and a convoy of any size would not provide security against pirates.
 However, it would offer mutual support between those in the convoy but this, of course, would apply to any passage of any duration".

 Roger Hill of SY Equanimity organised a 3 boat convoy with a security team on board each boat from the Maldives to Sudan in April 2015.
 Read his report here.